ryantd42/NY-Legislative-Git/2023/A6965A-2023/bill.md

-  (ii) methodologies used in the establishment of the schedules of rates or fees pursuant to this section provided, however, that  IN  ACCORDANCE WITH  SUBDIVISION  (D) OF THIS SECTION, the commissioner of health shall adopt rules and regulations including methodologies developed by him  or her  for services provided by any facility or program licensed, operated or approved by the office for people  with  developmental  disabilities;
- provided,  however,  that such rules and regulations shall be subject to the approval of the office for people  with  developmental  disabilities and shall take into account the policies and goals of such office.
+  (ii) methodologies used in the establishment of the schedules of rates or fees pursuant to this section provided, however, that  IN  ACCORDANCE WITH  SUBDIVISION  (D) OF THIS SECTION, the commissioner of health shall adopt rules and regulations including methodologies developed by [him or her] SUCH COMMISSIONER for services provided by any facility or  program licensed,  operated  or  approved by the office for people with develop- mental disabilities; provided, however, that such rules and  regulations shall  be subject to the approval of the office for people with develop- mental disabilities and shall take into account the policies  and  goals of such office.
   (D)  (I)  FOR  PURPOSES OF THIS SUBDIVISION, THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   (1) "RETAINER DAYS" ARE DAYS OF MEDICAL LEAVE  OR  AN  ASSOCIATED  DAY